• February 5, 2021

 What are the Benefits of Access Control?

 By tracking who enters and leaves your premises, it allows you to know who is where and when and that everyone is working where they are supposed to be.
-It also means that if an incident, accident or theft occurs, you will be able to identify exactly who was in the area or space at that specific time.
+It also means that if an incident, accident, or theft occurs, you will be able to identify exactly who was in the area or space at that specific time.
+This detailed audit trail is invaluable for HR management, compliance audits, and internal investigations.
+The system provides irrefutable data on movement, which can be critical for health and safety compliance, especially in environments like waste management sites where restricted area access is mandatory.